-After almost 10km, divergence plays a huge role in how large the spot will be.
-Thus, a beam expander is used, to reduce this (Duerr, 2016).
-The equation for beam expansion is: Input Beam Divergence (θI)Output Beam Divergence(θI)=Output Beam Diameter (DO) (Focal Length Can be Used)Input Beam Diameter (DI) (Focal Length Can be Used) (Smith, 2000), (Greivenkamp, 2004).
-The beam expansion itself is done with a pair of lenses, a 50mm Thorlabs N-BK7 Uncoated Plano-Convex lens with a 500mm focal length and a TechSpec 6mm diameter lens with a -12mm focal length for a 35.7x reduction in divergence through expansion (Thorlabs, n.d.).
-The calculated beam divergence was around 0.002mrad, meaning that the final diameter of the beam, assuming a maximum beam diameter out of the expander of 50mm, after 20,000km is 90mm with the final area of the beam at the receiver being 6,361 mm2.
-Considering the 55mW inputted, the 8.645 Watts per square meter calculated figure is significantly higher than the sun’s energy at 488nm.
+After almost 10km, divergence plays a huge role in how large the laser spot will be.
+Thus, a beam expander is used, to reduce divergence, and increase beam size (Duerr, 2016).
+Beam expansion is given by Input Beam Divergence (θI)Output Beam Divergence(θI)=Output Beam Diameter (DO) (Focal Length Can be Used)Input Beam Diameter (DI) (Focal Length Can be Used) (Smith, 2000), (Greivenkamp, 2004).
+The beam expansion itself is done with a pair of lenses, a 50mm Thorlabs N-BK7 Uncoated Plano-Convex lens with a 500mm focal length and a TechSpec 6mm diameter lens with a -12mm focal length.
+Using the above equation this gives a total 35.7x reduction in divergence through expansion (Thorlabs, n.d.).
+The calculated beam divergence after expansion was around 0.002mrad, meaning that the final diameter of the beam after 20,000km, assuming a maximum beam diameter out of the expander of 50mm, is 90mm.
+The final area of the beam at the receiver is 6,361 mm2, and considering the 55mW inputted, 8.645 Watts per square meter at the receiver is significantly higher than the sun’s energy at 488nm.
 This makes it extremely clear when the laser is either on or off, as long as a transmitter can pick up the information.
-Both lenses are fit into 3D printed housings, which contain two halves in order to fully and securely contain the lenses.
-For testing these can then be moved to adjust focal distance and alignment.
-The diagrams are shown below of the larger lens and the smaller lens, with their 3D enclosures.
-Glue or printed holders keep the two sides together.
+Both lenses are mounted in 3D printed housings, which contain two halves in order to fully and securely contain the lenses.
+For testing these can then be moved to adjust focal distance and alignment, and later a fixed housing can be developed.
+The diagrams shown are of the larger lens and the smaller lens, with their 3D enclosures.
+Glue or the printed holders as seen in the Fusion360 render keep the two sides together.
 The laser head itself with the collimator is housed inside of its own 3D printed housing raising it up so that the output beam can be at the right level for the larger final lens.

-Controlling Laser at high frequencies with Diode Driver
+Controlling Laser at high frequencies with Diode Driver: